 Little did I know, Guerneville has been a popular summer getaway for decades, especially among Northern California’s LGBTQ community, who were an integral part in reviving the town’s tourism after a damaging flood in the 1960s.
 Nowadays, the area maintains an LGBTQ-friendly reputation—even earning itself the nickname the “Gay Riveria.”
-In addition to pride flags and welcoming signage, visitors will find establishments like the Rainbow Cattle Company, a gay bar popular among imbibers of all sexual orietnations, and annual events like the Pride Parade in September, lending the area an air of inclusivity.
+In addition to pride flags and welcoming signage, visitors will find establishments like the Rainbow Cattle Company, a gay bar popular among imbibers of all sexual orientations, and annual events like the Pride Parade in September, lending the area an air of inclusivity.

-Each summer, Guerneville becomes a warm, woodsy retreat where visitors of all walks of life come to float down the river, hike among the redwoods, drink cocktails on sunny patios, and cool down with some of the best dang ice cream in Northern California—exactly what keeps me coming back at least once a year.
+Though sleepy in the cooler months, each summer, Guerneville becomes a warm, woodsy retreat where visitors of all walks of life come to float down the river, hike among the redwoods, drink cocktails on sunny patios, and cool down with some of the best dang ice cream in Northern California—exactly what keeps me coming back at least once a year.
 If you’re planning a trip to Guerneville, use this weekend getaway guide to discover the best places to eat, where to stay, and things to do.

 According to AFAR editor in chief Julia Cosgrove, “The newest boutique accommodation option in Guerneville is the Stavrand, a fully renovated 21-room inn set on six forested acres of apple, quince, fig, apricot, pear, and plum orchards, some of which date to the 1920s.
 Request a first-floor room in the Cazadero House and take in the night sky while soaking in your private cedar hot tub.
 This is a stylish place to come to unwind and appreciate the towering redwoods and pinot noir vineyards all around you.
 Don’t skip s’mores by the firepit.”

 Boon Hotel + Spa

 - Book now: Boon Hotel + Spa